 To develop efficient workflows for processing DSRs, privacy engineers work at each step of the DSR journey to minimize friction for end-users, engineers, and GRC teams.
 On the front-end, they advise product designers on effective designs and controls through which end-users can submit DSRs.
 While privacy engineers are not always designers, they are often conversant in effective privacy UX—which design patterns to emulate and which ones to avoid.

 To build the infrastructure to fulfill DSRs, privacy engineers write SQL queries that take a key, such as an email address from the requester, to retrieve all copies of the requester’s personal information.
-Beyond this, privacy engineers operate on the full breadth of modern tech stacks, which include in-house NoSQL platforms like MongoDB as well as integrations with third-party SaaS apps.
+Beyond this, privacy engineers operate on the full breadth of modern tech stacks, which includes in-house NoSQL platforms like MongoDB as well as integrations with third-party SaaS apps.

 For third-party privacy management, privacy engineers might use off-the-shelf APIs or write custom wrappers around those APIs to ensure that third-party data is properly included in the scope of a DSR.
 Because third-party applications process end-users’ data, their relevant systems should be queried for DSR.
 Further, your company is held responsible under GDPR for involved third parties’ compliance.
 In this final respect, privacy engineers can provide a technical supplement to GRC audits of third parties to mitigate risk.

 Two key steps toward proactive privacy engineering involve data minimization and retention.
 Data minimization is the processing of the minimum amount of data needed for the activity.
 For example, while a free email newsletter requires subscribers’ email addresses, subscribers’ credit card information is not needed and thus should not be collected in the first place.
-Early in the design phase for new products, privacy engineers can prevent downstream privacy issues by evaluating code for unnecessary data collection.
-Doing so avoids time-consuming corrections later in development, and it also simplifies
+Early in the design phase for new products, privacy engineers can

-flows through an organization.
+Like data collection, data minimization applies throughout the data lifecycle, including processing and storage.
+Because of this, privacy engineers review pipelines to see the big picture: where and how data flows through an organization.
 Aided by their familiarity with data infrastructure such as Databricks or Snowflake, privacy engineers tackle everything from ETL projects to centralizing data from legacy systems.
 Centralization of existing data into one location ensures that this data can be internally supervised and annotated.
 Finally, they may also develop access control lists in cloud service providers like Amazon S3 or Azure Data Lake Storage to limit access of data.

 While data minimization addresses what personal data is processed, data retention considers how long the personal data resides in the data infrastructure.
 Some data must persist for a set period of time, such as purchase data for tax purposes.
 Other data has a shorter lifespan.
 At the end of its lifespan, data should be responsibly and promptly disposed of, reducing the opportunities for unauthorized parties to access and abuse personal data.
 This is one example of how, by enforcing appropriate retention standards on databases containing personal information, privacy engineers also mitigate security risks.